Student Resources

 Title IX

-The Student Health Service at Stony Brook University is your on-campus source for meeting your primary health care needs.
-Our staff of physicians, physician assistants, nurse practitioners, nurses, social workers, health educators, laboratory technologists, and technical and administrative staff are dedicated to our mission of providing students with quality, cost-effective medical care, and the services necessary to optimize preventative health and wellness.
+Student Health Services at Stony Brook University is your on-campus source for meeting your primary healthcare needs.
+Our staff of physicians, physician assistants, nurse practitioners, nurses, social workers, health educators, laboratory technologists and technical and administrative staff are dedicated to our mission of providing students with quality, cost-effective medical care, and the services necessary to optimize preventive health and wellness.

 Stony Brook University Career Center